lokesh-tr/gsoc24/README.md

 Hello Everyone,

 I'm Lokesh.T.R from India.
-I'm a sophomore currently pursuing my bachelor's degree in Vel Tech University, Chennai.
+I'm a sophomore currently pursuing my bachelor's degree in Computer Science and Engineering in Vel Tech University, Chennai.
 I'm thrilled to share with you on what I have accomplished over the summer with my mentors @ahoppen and @adam-fowler for Google Summer of Code 2024.

 ## Overview